The Great Kiwi Bake Off season 2: Episode 3: Celebration

 For the signature challenge, the bakers had to bake 24 ANZAC biscuits in ninety minutes.
 For the technical challenge set by Dean, the bakers had three hours to bake 12 hot cross buns.
 For the showstopper challenge, the bakers had to bake a scary Halloween cake in four hours.

 Episode 4: Pastry

 For the signature challenge, the bakers had to bake a freestanding tart with a pastry base, a custard filling, and fruit in two hours.
 For the technical challenge set by Dean, the bakers had two-and-a-half hours to bake an apple tarte tatin.
-For the showstopper challenge, the bakers had to bake and assemble a religieuse à l'ancienne that resembled a nun consisting of two flavors of decorated éclairs and a "head" of profiteroles in four hours.
+For the showstopper challenge, the bakers had to bake and assemble a religieuse à l'ancienne that resembled a nun consisting of two flavours of decorated éclairs and a "head" of profiteroles in four hours.

 Episode 5: Bread

 For the signature challenge, the bakers had to bake a 30 cm diameter pizza in two hours.
 For the technical challenge set by Dean, the bakers had two-and-a-half hours to bake a chocolate kugelhupf.
-For the showstopper challenge, the bakers had to bake a bread centerpiece in four hours.
+For the showstopper challenge, the bakers had to bake a bread centrepiece in four hours.